 The takeaway

 When it comes down to it, there is no evidence that you can’t drink kava if you’re a practicing Christian.
-It seems that the biggest concern with drinking kava is how it affects your mind.
+The biggest concern with drinking kava is how it affects your mind.
 But as we know, your mental effects are enhanced and kava doesn’t alter your ability to function.
-It is not uncommon to find that Christians drink kava as part of their cultural heritage, especially in places where it is a traditional beverage.
-For instance, many Fijians are also Christian, after the previously mentioned missionary movement, and they continue to use it regularly both socially and culturally.
+It is common to find that Christians drink kava as part of their cultural heritage, especially in places where it is a traditional beverage.
+For instance, many Fijians are also Christian after the previously mentioned missionary movement, and they continue to use it regularly both socially and culturally.